mre/endler.dev/content/2022/alloc/index.md

 In Rust, the stack pointer is managed automatically by the compiler and runtime.
-When a program is executed, the Rust runtime sets up a stack and manages the stack pointer, which points to the top of the stack.
-As functions are called and variables are allocated on the stack, the stack pointer is adjusted to keep track of the current location on the stack.
+When a program is executed, the Rust runtime sets up a stack and manages the pointer to the top of the stack.
+As functions are called and variables are allocated on, the stack pointer is adjusted to keep track of the current stack location.

 Rust's default stack size is 2MB on Unix (as defined [here](https://github.com/rust-lang/rust/blob/7632db0e87d8adccc9a83a47795c9411b1455855/library/std/src/sys/unix/thread.rs)), but you can change it with the `RUST_MIN_STACK` environment variable.

-The stack is where Rust allocates memory _by default_.
-However you cannot store arbitrarily large data on the stack and the stack gets cleaned up when you leave a function.
-This makes it somewhat limited to things of which you know the size at compile-time and which have a limited scope.
+You cannot store arbitrarily large data on the stack and it gets cleaned up when you leave a function.
+This makes it somewhat limited to things of which you know the size of at compile-time and which have a limited scope.

 ### The Heap